Adaptive Window Selection for Financial Risk Forecasting

 \subsection{Scenario 2: Continuous mean shifts}

-We next simulate dynamic mean shifts in the data-generating process, mimicking continuous and gradual changes in market trends over time.
-In this scenario, no historical observations are drawn from the same distribution as the future data.
-Nevertheless, we show that recent observations remain informative for future forecasts.
+We next simulate dynamic mean shifts in the data-generating process, mimicking continuous changes in market trends over time.
+Although historical and future observations are no longer identically distributed, recent observations remain informative because the distribution changes gradually.